Self-assessment tax return

 You'll usually also be sent a tax return if:

-- You're a pensioner who gets reduced age-related allowance, though you may be sent a special short version which requires fewer details.
+- you're a pensioner who gets reduced age-related allowance, though you may be sent a special short version that requires fewer details.

 PAYE and self-assessment

 It is possible to pay tax via PAYE and also complete a self-assessment tax return.
 This is common if you receive a private pension and also if you receive investment income.